Clark/Chloe, full cast

 And yet, to her dismay, pressing her lips to his had given her goosebumps.
 The good kind of goosebumps.

 She shrugged off that thought.
 Clark was a thing, nothing more.
 Kissing Clark had been necessary, because things didn't deserve happy endings, but she certainly hadn't enjoyed it.
+She'd heard Chloe's step on the staircase, and she'd done what she had to do in order to prevent Clark and Chloe from becoming engaged again.

 More to come...